Lee-Buxton/OptixMovies/README.md

 -- As a user I want to be able to sort movies by title/name or release date

 The project can do all except "As a user I want to filter movies by actors" as the dataset provided doesn't include the actor information.
-If I wanted to achieve that I would have needed to setup a connection to TMDB or IMDB to get the actor information direct from their API, and I felt I didn't have the time to go down this path, as this was to be a quick project.
+If I wanted to achieve that I would have needed to setup a connection to TMDB or IMDB to get the actor information direct from their API.

 ## How to run

-``

 To run this application you will require the Cosmos DB Emulator, or alternatively you can setup a Cosmos Instance with an Azure Account. https://aka.ms/cosmosdb-emulator